Penny0514/IoT_car/README.md

 https://www.youtube.com/watch?v=bNOlimnWZJE&list=PLc6fhBPeC6SBbZFcrHLlPXyR2svfxf1RZ&index=19&t=507s

 ## Sensor
 Be careful that raspberry pi can only afford input 3.5V.
-However, sensor returns 5V input to raspberry pi, so make sure that you connect resistance on the breadboard to decrease the voltage.
+However, sensor returns 5V to raspberry pi, so make sure that you connect resistance on the breadboard to decrease the voltage.

 > The way to connect resistance